Charles Schwab Investment Management Inc. Raises Stock Holdings in Molson Coors Beverage (NYSE:TAP)

 Molson Coors Beverage (NYSE:TAP) last posted its quarterly earnings results on Wednesday, October 27th.
 The company reported $1.75 earnings per share (EPS) for the quarter, topping the consensus estimate of $1.53 by $0.22.
 The firm had revenue of $2.82 billion during the quarter, compared to analyst estimates of $2.91 billion.
 Molson Coors Beverage had a positive return on equity of 5.97% and a negative net margin of 4.63%.
 Molson Coors Beverage’s quarterly revenue was up 2.5% compared to the same quarter last year.
 During the same quarter in the previous year, the firm earned $1.62 EPS.
 As a group, sell-side analysts anticipate that Molson Coors Beverage will post 3.92 EPS for the current year.

 Several analysts recently weighed in on the stock.
+Credit Suisse Group cut their price target on shares of Molson Coors Beverage from $43.00 to $41.00 and set an “underperform” rating on the stock in a report on Friday.
+Barclays dropped their target price on shares of Molson Coors Beverage from $53.00 to $48.00 and set an “equal weight” rating on the stock in a report on Thursday, September 16th.
+Wells Fargo & Company dropped their target price on shares of Molson Coors Beverage from $56.00 to $53.00 and set an “equal weight” rating on the stock in a report on Tuesday, September 28th.
 Jefferies Financial Group assumed coverage on shares of Molson Coors Beverage in a report on Friday, July 16th.
-They issued a “buy” rating and a $70.00 price target on the stock.
-Deutsche Bank Aktiengesellschaft cut their price target on shares of Molson Coors Beverage from $50.00 to $48.00 and set a “hold” rating on the stock in a report on Monday, October 18th.
-Barclays dropped their target price on shares of Molson Coors Beverage from $53.00 to $48.00 and set an “equal weight” rating on the stock in a report on Thursday, September 16th.
-Credit Suisse Group dropped their target price on shares of Molson Coors Beverage from $43.00 to $41.00 and set an “underperform” rating on the stock in a report on Friday.
-Finally, Wells Fargo & Company dropped their target price on shares of Molson Coors Beverage from $56.00 to $53.00 and set an “equal weight” rating on the stock in a report on Tuesday, September 28th.
+They set a “buy” rating and a $70.00 target price on the stock.
+Finally, Deutsche Bank Aktiengesellschaft dropped their target price on shares of Molson Coors Beverage from $50.00 to $48.00 and set a “hold” rating on the stock in a report on Monday, October 18th.
 Two research analysts have rated the stock with a sell rating, five have given a hold rating and two have issued a buy rating to the company.
 According to MarketBeat, the stock currently has an average rating of “Hold” and an average target price of $54.45.

 Molson Coors Beverage Profile